ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 If enabled, MongoDB tables will return an error when a MongoDB query can't be built.

-Not applied for the legacy implementation, or if the new analyzer is used.
+Not applied for the legacy implementation, or when 'allow_experimental_analyzer=0`.

 Default value: `true`.